FUSIONFoundation/web3-fusion-extend/docs/README.md

 With the representation of assets, the need to exchange assets securely and simply becomes paramount.

-The Fusion protocol introduces quantumSwaps which are compposed of three functions:
+The Fusion protocol introduces quantumSwaps which are composed of three functions:
         makeSwap - tell others what you will exchange for your asset recallSwap - cancel the request for an exchange takeSwap - exchange your asset for the other parties asset listed in the make swap